ottomatica/opunit/README.md

 More examples of using Opunit can be found in Baker environments of [baker-examples](https://github.com/ottomatica/baker-examples) repository.

 ## Connectors
 Opunit has different connectors to be able to run checks on different kinds of environments.
+See below for description of each one and how the can be used.

 ### Baker Connector
 If you don't specify any, Opunit will use Baker connector by default; for example if opunit is run as: